 After 13 years of existence, we have developed an extensive understanding of French and American cultures.
 As a result, we know their differences and similarities.
 Each day, we try to provide the best of both worlds to our students.
 This is part of the school’s core mission and values

 As a parent, student, member of our community, you may be curious about what these differences are.
 So we’ve built this section for you!

-Shock culture is a reality.
-We experience it whenever our beliefs are being challenged or even destroyed by another culture.
-In that case, most of the time, we see misunderstanding, frustration and missed opportunities.
+Culture shock is a reality.
+We experience it whenever our beliefs are being challenged by another culture.
+In that case, we see misunderstanding, frustration and missed opportunities.

 To put it simply, Americans are much more positive than French, and French are using criticism way more than Americans.
 Here’s a basic chart summarizing this.

 Richard Lewis, after visiting 135 countries and working in more than 20 of them, came to a key conclusion :

 Humans can be divided into 3 clear categories, based not on nationality or religion but on BEHAVIOR.
 In his book, “when cultures collide”, Richard Lewis defines how Americans and Frenchs (among others) behave.

 Plenty of resources exist on the web so feel free to expand your knowledge by yourself!
 On our website, you can learn more about our bilingual approach in the classrooms and the benefits of being bilingual.
 For a more academics-oriented overview, you can also visit our French and American school system differences page.